 Thickening of the insertion of the lateral pterygoid muscle can mimic an anterior displaced temporomandibular disc.
 When both thickening of the inferior belly insertion and an anteriorly displaced disc are present, the two structures parallel each other; the so-called "double disc" sign.

 A double-layered patella (DLP) is a rare form of bipartite patella

 It is a congenital anomaly which presents with multiple fragmented patellae with smooth, well-corticated borders.
 A double-layered patella is considered pathognomonic for multiple epiphyseal dysplasia.1

 The double line sign is an MRI finding seen at the periphery of a region of osteonecrosis (avascular necrosis, bone infarct).
 It is best seen on T2 weighted sequences and consists of an inner bright T2 line representing granulation tissue and an outer dark line representing sclerotic bone.
 This ...

-The double oreo cookie sign refers to the presence of two hyperintese lines in the superior glenoid labrum, one of which representing a superior labral tear and the other a physiological sublabral recess 1, 2.
+The double Oreo cookie sign refers to the presence of two hyperintense lines in the superior glenoid labrum, one of which represents a superior labral tear and the other a physiological sublabral recess 1, 2.

-This pattern is likened to a oreo cookie with two layers of (white) cream and three l...
+This pattern is likened to an Oreo cookie with two layers of (white) cream and three l...